-For a century, TCDC has been dedicated to creating custom Aluminum and Magnesium die casting solutions for a variety of industries.
+For over a century, TCDC has been dedicated to creating custom Aluminum and Magnesium die casting solutions for a variety of industries.

 As described by the North American Die Casting Association, "Die casting is a versatile process for producing engineered metal parts by forcing molten metal under high pressure into reusable steel molds.
 These molds, called dies, can be designed to produce complex shapes with a high degree of accuracy and repeatability.
 Parts can be sharply defined, with smooth or textured surfaces, and are suitable for a wide variety of attractive and serviceable finishes.
 Die castings are among the highest volume, mass-produced items manufactured by the metalworking industry, and they can be found in thousands of consumer, commercial and industrial products.
 Die cast parts are important components of products ranging from automobiles to toys.
 Parts can be as simple as a sink faucet or as complex as a connector housing."
 For more information, visit the North American Die Casting Association (NADCA) at: www.diecasting.org